Computer Science, MS

 |Total Credit Hours||33|

-Students may choose to take CST 485 THESIS/PROJECT RESEARCH Research in Section 4 above in their second-to-last semester and either CST 490 MASTERS THESIS or CST 499 MASTERS PROJECT with the same faculty mentor in their last semester as their capstone, or take two elective CST courses and the comprehensive exam in their last semester.
+Students may choose to take CST 485 THESIS/PROJECT RESEARCH Research in Section 4 above in their second-to-last semester and either CST 490 MASTERS THESIS or CST 499 MASTERS PROJECT with the same faculty mentor in their last semester as their capstone, or take two additional elective CST courses and petition to take the comprehensive exam in their last semester.
+Petitions to take the comprehensive exam must be submitted in writing to the department chair in the fist week of the semester in which the student wishes to graduate.
+Comprehensive exams are not administered during the summer nor during any other shortened semester.
 The comprehensive exam includes questions from each course in the student's curriculum, though not all questions must be answered to pass the exam.
 The CST department can provide more information on this capstone option.
-Students must notify the department chair of their intent to sit for the comprehensive exam at the beginning of their final semester.